-Steady Aim (3) – On demand advantage is very nice for a Rogue, but the limitation of not moving at all on that turn is a steep cost.
-This makes the ability useless to skirmishing Rogues and only useful to ranged Rogues that are already in a favourable position, or rarer tanking Rogues already in melee.
+Steady Aim (3) – On-demand advantage is very nice for a Rogue, but the limitation of not moving at all on that turn is a steep cost.
+This makes the ability useless to skirmishing Rogues and only useful to ranged Rogues that are already in a favorable position, or rarer tanking Rogues already in melee.

 Stats for Rogues